dini-ag-kim/avram/specification.md

 * `rules` with [external validation rules](#external-validation-rules)
 * `url` with an URL link to documentation
 * `description` with a description of the subfield
-* `comment` with an additional comment about the subfield
 * `pica3` with a corresponding Pica3 syntax definition
 * `created` with a timestamp when this subfield was introduced
 * `modified` with a timestamp when this subfield was updated